Peterpiotr/siguren-documentation/docs/source/advanced/ms-controller-ms-warnings-faults.rst

     Worm is stuck.
 Worm is locked to recovery mechanism (If MS-IRD is installed).

 Steps
     1. Mechanical reset is needed.
-In case of Downward enable off after recovery operation, moving I opposite side from hoist is needed.
+In case of Downward ENABLE off after recovery operation, moving I opposite side from hoist is needed.

     .. clarify

-    2. Moving should continue until lamps indicators for upward and downward are on.
+    2. Moving should continue until lamps indicators for Upward and Downward are on.
     3. After manual reentering, MS reset is necessary.